The Pitt County Arboretum

 Story by Lisa W. and Judy P., photos by Susann C., Pitt County Extension County Master Gardener Volunteers

 Some refer to it as the ‘front garden,’ ‘building-entrance garden,’ and ‘Ag Center Garden.’
-Over the past year, this garden has experienced a reawakening in the hands of its two co-curators, Lisa W. and Judy P., both master gardeners at the Pitt County Arboretum.
+In 2023, this garden experienced a reawakening in the hands of its two co-curators, Lisa W. and Judy P., both master gardeners at the Pitt County Arboretum.
 The garden is now formally named ‘The Welcome Garden.’

 Beautiful large containers filled with succulents, grasses, tall twigs and flowering plants front the round columns leading to the Agricultural Center’s entrance.